-We at Agruss Law Firm are proud to serve the people of Elmhurst in personal injury cases, including when you or a loved one has suffered an injury or wrongful death in a motorcycle accident, and we are fully committed to protecting your rights and ensuring that the other party is held legally accountable when negligence occurs.
+We at Mike Agruss Law are proud to serve the people of Elmhurst in personal injury cases, including when you or a loved one has suffered an injury or wrongful death in a motorcycle accident, and we are fully committed to protecting your rights and ensuring that the other party is held legally accountable when negligence occurs.
 We will fight until the very end to ensure that you receive full financial compensation for all injuries and losses resulting from the accident, including medical expenses, property damage, lost income, and pain and suffering, and you won’t owe us a dime for our services.
 Contact an experienced motorcycle accident attorney for a free consultation today.

 Motorcycle Accident Injuries